postgresml/postgresml/pgml-docs/docs/guides/installation.md

 ### Install the extension

 To use our Python package inside PostgreSQL, we need to install it into the global Python package space.
-Depending on which version of Python you installed in the previous step, use the correspoding pip executable.
+Depending on which version of Python you installed in the previous step, use the corresponding pip executable.

 Change the `--database-url` option to point to your PostgreSQL server.